 About The Department

-Our distinguished faculty include nine members of the National Academy of Engineering, two Institute of Medicine members and two National Medal of Technology and Innovation Laureates.
+Our distinguished faculty include ten members of the National Academy of Engineering, two Institute of Medicine members, two National Medal of Technology and Innovation Laureates and one National Academy of Science member.
 In addition to publishing hundreds of papers, department faculty were issued 20 U.S. patents last year-the highest of any department at UT Austin.
 Our faculty have also produced more than six successful start-up companies and won 20 percent of major institute awards granted by the American Institute for Chemical Engineers in recent years.
 A handful of faculty members are also among the top 25 most cited chemical engineers.
 Many draw from experience as leaders of respected associations to provide professional guidance and deliver quality education.

 Department faculty uphold excellent teaching standards.
 They get to know their students and provide professional leadership to deliver quality education.
 Many have experience as top leaders of respected associations such as the American Institute of Chemical Engineers, Council for Chemical Research and the Biomaterials Society, to name a few.
 Six faculty members have won the Cockrell School of Engineering Outstanding Teaching Award and several others have received university-wide teaching awards.

 The University of Texas at Austin chemical engineering recruits top students who enjoy learning alongside quality peers.
 The median grade point average for our graduate program is 3.9 on a 4.0 scale.
-Out of 182 graduate students, the department boasts 21 National Science Foundation (NSF) graduate fellowships, three Fulbright fellowships, two Hertz fellowships and one National Defense Science and Engineering Graduate Fellowship, to name a few.
-The Cockrell School of Engineering provides $9,000 supplemental engineering fellowships to U.S. citizens/permanent residents on a competitive basis, with 79 fellows in chemical engineering.
+Out of 181 graduate students, the department boasts 16 National Science Foundation (NSF) graduate fellowships, three National Defense Science and Engineering Graduate Fellowships, one Hertz Fellowship, one NASA Fellowship and four industrial fellows, to name a few.
+The Cockrell School of Engineering provides $9,000 supplemental engineering fellowships to U.S. citizens/permanent residents on a competitive basis, with 77 fellows in chemical engineering.

 The department hosts 53 research labs, two undergraduate labs, three computer labs, a polymers lab and a scanning electron microscope all located in the Chemical and Petroleum Engineering (CPE) Building on UT Austin’s main campus.
 Staff in the on-site shop use state-of-the-art computer numerical controlled machines and welding tools to assist with equipment repairs and give design consultation.
 Students also have access to the Center for Energy and Environmental Research on the J. J. Pickle Research Campus which has over 43,000 square feet of labs and office space.
 Those enrolled in The Graduate Portfolio Program in Nanoscience and Nanotechnology work with the latest technology in the new Nano Science building covering 82,463 square feet.